 There are different camera focusing techniques and each one can help to either blur part of your photo or have a fully sharp image.

-The focusing in the landscape photography is relatively easy as most of the people or objects are still.
-In action or sport photography it may be much more challenging.
+The focusing in landscape photography is relatively easy as most of the people or objects are still.
+In action or sports photography, it may be much more challenging.

-If the Manual technique seems too challenging, especially with travel photography, than Autofocus comes to help, however you need to know few things
+If the Manual technique seems too challenging, especially with travel photography, than Autofocus comes to help, however, you need to know a few things

 This may be perfectly adequate for some situations, but modern DSLRs offer many more modes and settings that allow their AF systems to be fine-tuned to a range of different shooting situations.